 And warning, you might be discouraged by your wandering mind.
 This is normal and to be expected.
 Instead, just notice your thoughts come and go while focusing on the breath.

-Positive Thinking Exercise #6 – Take a pause when you’re offended.
+Exercises for Positive Thinking #6 Pause when you’re offended.

 EXERCISE: Next time you feel offended by something that was said to you, PAUSE and tell yourself how you feel. ie: I feel hurt.
 I feel angry.